jon-hanson/parsecj/README.md

 The `apply` method contains the main machinery of the parser, and combinators use this method to compose parsers.
-However, since the `ConsumedT` type returned by `apply` is an intermediate type, the `parse` method is provided to apply and the parser and extract the `Reply` parse result.
+However, since the `ConsumedT` type returned by `apply` is an intermediate type, the `parse` method is also provided to apply the parser and extract the `Reply` parse result.

 ### State<S>